 5.2 Under the Applicable Law, Antegenes may use the services of external Data Processors in some limited scope of Personal Data processing activity as deemed by the specifics of the task.

-5.4 Data Processors utilized by Antegenes are institutions providing various healthcare services (eg general or specialist healthcare partners), our Service resellers, IT partners (various server service providers, IT support and IT-development providers, research and development institutions (eg. University of Tartu), communication services providers, other types of information technology service providers), marketing partners, payment service providers (eg. Maksekeskus AS), personal identification service providers (eg Dokobit UAB and Veriff OÜ), medical or laboratory service partners.
+5.4 Data Processors utilized by Antegenes are institutions providing various healthcare services (eg general or specialist healthcare partners), our Service resellers, IT partners (various server service providers, IT support and IT-development providers, research and development institutions (eg. the University of Tartu), communication services providers, other types of information technology service providers), marketing partners, payment service providers, personal identification service providers (eg Dokobit UAB and Veriff OÜ), medical or laboratory service partners.

 5.5 The scope of Antegenes Data Processors is not limited to the Data Processors explicitly mentioned.